kvendrik/dotfiles/README.md

 [![CircleCI](https://circleci.com/gh/kvendrik/dotfiles.svg?style=svg)](https://circleci.com/gh/kvendrik/dotfiles)

 ## Good to know
 I try to keep my dotfiles a clean collection of aliases and methods that speed up my workflow without any side-effects (no configuration or settings changes without implicit request).
-They don't make any changes to how your command line works or looks as I leave most of those things to [Oh My ZSH](https://ohmyz.sh) and some other [config files](#want-more-configs) that won't be installed without specifically asking for it (see ["Want more configs?"](#want-more-configs) for more info).
+They don't make any changes to how your command line works or looks as I leave most of those things to [Oh My ZSH](https://ohmyz.sh) and some other config files that won't be installed by default (see ["Want more configs?"](#want-more-configs) for more info).

 Most of the aliases and methods should be pretty self-explanatory: everything is grouped by category and either has self-explanatory code, a usage message, or a comment that that explains what it does and why.
 If you see anything that is unclear feel free to clear it up by e.g. adding an extra comment and opening up a pull request.